ubuntu-mate/mate-dock-applet/README.md

 # An application dock applet for the MATE panel

-The applet allows you to:
+The applet works with both GTK2 and GTK3 versions of MATE and allows you to:

 * Place a dock on any MATE panel, of any size, on any side of the desktop you desire.
 * Pin and unpin apps to the dock